 Are PINs the answer?

 Home Depot’s suit alleges Visa and MasterCard are colluding to place obstacles in the realm of chip-and- PIN adoption to keep merchant fees high.
 While PINs make some transactions safer, they make shopping somewhat more complicated.
-There are customers who don’t want to memorize a PIN, and that could put cards with PINs at a disadvantage when it comes to payment choice.
-There’s also no question that moving to PINs would cost issuers a tremendous amount of money, with the process becoming enormously complex.
+There are customers who don’t want to memorize a PIN, which could put PIN cards at a disadvantage.
+There’s also no question that moving to PINs would cost issuers a tremendous amount of money.

 Additionally, although a chip-and PIN card lowers the risk of onsite transaction fraud, it makes no difference in online and phone fraud.
 The rates of card-not-present fraud have risen in Europe since the introduction of chip technology, and experts have predicted that fraud rates would follow suit in the US.